tonyjward/fpl-starts/README.md

 The aim of this project is to produce P(start) for all Premier League players.
 We will be testing 3 model variants
 1) Only a players recent history
-2) Layers on FPL's own injury status flag on top of 1.
+2) Layer on FPL's own injury status flag on top of 1.
-3) Layer on an adjustement to 2 for team news.
+3) Layer on a team news adjustement to 2.
 We will use an Agent for this

 ## What's here